AguaClara/Textbook/Rapid_Mix/RM_Theory_and_Future_Work.rst

 .. math:: v_r = \Lambda_{Clay} f \left( \varepsilon ,\nu \right)

-The only way to for :math:`\varepsilon` and :math:`\nu` to produce dimensions of time is to combine to create 1/G.
+The only way to for :math:`\varepsilon` and :math:`\nu` to produce dimensions of time is to combine them to create 1/G.

 .. math:: v_r \approx \Lambda_{Clay} G